You want to quit smoking — how do you plan for success? Follow our quitting game plan and you’ll be on your way to your last cigarette.

 If you are quitting for a beloved family member such as your spouse or child, look at their photos in your smartphone every time you feel the urge to light up.

 Read up on the different

 You can go cold turkey, or cut down the number of cigarettes you smoke each day.
-You don’t have to do it alone; you can join a support group or look for a smoking cessation clinic to help you on your journey to quit smoking.
+You don't have to do it alone; you can join a support group eg: I Quit Club on Facebook or look for a smoking cessation clinic to help you on your journey to quit smoking.
 You can also get professional help by calling QuitLine at 1800-438-2000.

-There’s also NRT, which comes in different forms like patches and lozenges, or you can talk to your doctor or a health professional about medication.
+There's also NRT, which comes in different forms like patches, gums and lozenges.
+Consult a pharmacist or doctor to find out more.

 Choose the one you think would work best, and commit to it.